the25x8/Tendermint.js/README.md

 # Tendermint.js
-The simple and minimalistic javascript lib to get Tendermint blockchain data from node rpc and websocket
+The simple and minimalistic javascript library to get Tendermint blockchain data from node RPC and WebSocket.

 ---